mgold/awesome-data-viz-people/Historical/Jacques_Bertin.md

 qualitatively.
 These include size, color, orientation, and shape.
 Many of his ideas would be reinvented decades later.

+Bertin saw information graphics as a serious and intellectual affair.
+He held that their value stemmed from their "double function as a storage mechanism and a research instrument".

 ## Known for
 * Creating a grammar of visual symbols
 * Classifying data into taxonomies that suggested visualizations